 Pursuant to United States Department of Education (US DOE) regulation 34 CFR 668.43 (a) (5) (v), the Mountain Empire Community College Associate Degree in Nursing (ADN) program provides the following information for all prospective and current students:

 The Mountain Empire Community College ADN program meets all Virginia Board of Nursing requirements for pre-licensure nursing education programs in the Commonwealth of Virginia.
-In addition, the Mountain Empire Community College ADN program meets all requirements for nationally recognized accreditation by the Accrediting Commission for Education in Nursing.
+In addition, the ADN nursing program at Mountain Empire Community College located in Big Stone Gap, Virginia is accredited by the:

 The Commonwealth of Virginia participates with multiple (see table) other states in the National Council of State Boards of Nursing (NCSBN) National Licensing Compact (NLC) to allow nurses licensed in one state to provide nursing care across state lines in other compact states.
 Information listed is current per NCSBN as of July 1, 2020.

 Mountain Empire Community College is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 Individual contracts are in effect with each affiliate clinical agency and these contracts differ in requirements for students.
 If students cannot comply with these contractual requirements, they will not be able to participate in clinical

 activities and will be asked to withdraw from the program.
 In general, contracts include the following:

 - Clinical agencies reserve the right to dismiss a student from their agency at any time with due cause.
 This will be done with advance notice except in an emergency.